 The trick is, of course, figuring out what to actually include to illustrate what you bring to the table.
-While there’s no real go-to list of skills for you to pick and choose from (unfortunately), you can get pretty close by following these three steps.
+While there’s no real go-to list of resume skills to include (unfortunately), you can get pretty close by following these three steps.

 Step 1: Review the Job Description

-Mine the job description, find all the low-hanging fruit, and, of course, decide for yourself if you feel comfortable listing those skills on your resume.
+Mine the job description, find all the low-hanging fruit, and decide for yourself if you feel comfortable listing those skills on your resume.
 (Obviously, lying won’t get you very far.)